LucasBassetti/serviceworker-webpack-plugin/.github/CONTRIBUTING.md

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 Having a reproducible scenario gives us wealth of important information without going back & forth to you with additional questions.
+I you can, provide a repository with minimal reproduction steps.

-You can file new issues by filling out our [new issue form](https://github.com/devCrossNet/vue-starter/issues/new).
+You can file new issues by filling out our [new issue form](https://github.com/oliviertassinari/serviceworker-webpack-plugin/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search [GitHub](https://github.com/devCrossNet/vue-starter/pulls) for an open or closed PR that relates to your submission.
+* Search [GitHub](https://github.com/oliviertassinari/serviceworker-webpack-plugin/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch: